kingsleyh/haskell-exercises/LambdaCalculus.md

 * variables
 * abstractions (functions)

-an expression can be a variable or abstraction of combination.
+an expression can be a variable or abstraction or combination.
 An abstraction is a function.

 #### Lambda structure